Israel

 Country Risk Analysis of Israel

-GDP growth has also been boosted by a strong external position, sustained current account surpluses and substantial foreign exchange reserves, that have provided significant capacity to absorb domestic and external shocks.
-At the end of 2022, the central bank’s foreign exchange reserves stood at USD 191 billion, equivalent to 37% of GDP.
-In addition, the economy benefits from newly found gas reserves in the Mediterranean Sea, biotechnology, tourism and agriculture.
+Economic performance is also supported by a strong external position, persistent current account surpluses and substantial foreign exchange reserves, which have enabled the country to absorb both domestic and external shocks in the past.
+At the end of 2025, for example, the central bank’s foreign exchange reserves amounted to around 45 per cent of GDP.
+In addition, the economy benefits from natural gas discoveries in the Mediterranean, as well as activity in biotechnology, tourism and agriculture.

-Even if the most intense phase of the war against Hamas ends in early 2024, the economic impacts will be long-lasting.
-Increased costs for security arrangements and reconstruction of destroyed infrastructure will weigh heavily on public finances in the long term.
-The labour supply from the West Bank is also expected to be lower, which will hamper the construction and agricultural sectors, where the flow of workers from both the West Bank and Gaza has so far been a significant component.
+Although the intensity of the conflict decreased during early 2024, its economic effects are expected to be long-lasting.
+Higher costs for security arrangements and reconstruction of destroyed infrastructure will weigh on public finances over the longer term.
+The supply of Palestinian labour is also expected to remain lower, which will constrain sectors such as construction and agriculture where workers from both the West Bank and Gaza have historically played an important role.

 Business environment

-The Israeli banking sector is well-developed, diversified and well-regulated.
-The banks have proven resilient in periods of less than favourable market conditions.
-The banks have for many years maintained high and stable asset quality, and although capital ratios are generally lower than in comparable markets, the central bank’s conservative risk weighting means that banks have a good capacity for absorbing losses.
-The share of non-performing loans is low (at less than 1%), and the banks are generally well-equipped to deal with credit losses.
+Israel’s banking sector is developed, diversified and well capitalised.
+Banks have demonstrated resilience during periods of weaker market conditions.
+Asset quality has historically been strong and stable, and although capital ratios are generally lower than in some comparable markets, the central bank’s conservative risk-weighting approach means that banks maintain a strong capacity to absorb losses.
+The share of non-performing loans is low (below one per cent) and banks are generally well positioned to manage credit losses.

 EKN’s policy

-Israel is a high-income country and a member of the OECD, which therefore means that the OECD does not classify the country.
-EKN upgraded Israel to country risk category 1 in 2017.
-Market references must be obtained for long credit periods.
-Normal risk assessment applies to all transactions.
-No coverage is provided for transactions in respect to occupied territories.
-These areas include the West Bank, including east Jerusalem, Gaza and the Golan Heights, which were occupied in 1967.
+Israel is a high-income country and a member of the OECD, which means that it is not included in the OECD country risk classification system.
+EKN downgraded Israel to country risk category 2 in 2024.
+For longer credit tenors, market references must be obtained.
+Normal risk assessment applies to all buyer categories.
+No risk coverage is provided for transactions relating to occupied territories.
+These areas include the West Bank, including East Jerusalem, Gaza and the Golan Heights, which were occupied in 1967.

 EKN’s commitment and experience

-During the period 2018–2022, EKN issued guarantees for 46 transactions, with a total value of just over SEK 12.9 billion, for Swedish companies exporting to Israel.
-In terms of amounts, the exposure is primarily in the transport sector, which accounts for 98 per cent of guarantees.
+During the period 2020–2024, EKN issued guarantees in 30 transactions with a total value of just over SEK 13.9 billion for Swedish companies exporting to Israel.
+In terms of value, the exposure is dominated by the transport sector, which accounts for 98 per cent of guarantees.
 EKN’s payment experience is good.
-Arrears are rare; there are currently no outstanding claims, and the most recent indemnification was back in 2016.
+Arrears are rare, there are currently no outstanding claims, and the most recent indemnification took place in 2016.

 More for companies that want to export to Israel